 In addition to the significant emissions reduction, a striking feature of the cylindrical profile engine is the mechanical simplicity, with far fewer parts than an equivalent engine.
 Furthermore, the axial combustion forces are carried by the central shaft enabling a lightweight casing.
 We believe that the engine will therefore be very competitive in terms of price and weight per unit power output.

-FairDiesel Limited has patented a modular cylinder assembly approach which enables ready access to main components for maintenance purposes, without having to totally dismantle the engine.
+employs a patented modular cylinder assembly approach which enables ready access to main components for maintenance purposes, without having to totally dismantle the engine.

-The engine is made in modular form for ease of manufacture and assembley.
+The engine is made in modular form for ease of manufacture and assembly.